Experiencing the Humanities

 Rioters usually represent only a small percentage of protesters in most mass demonstrations.
 However, unfortunately, they often receive the most dramatic news headlines.
 Pictures and videos of burning businesses, arrested rioters, and excited news reporters grab viewers' attention.
 This, in turn, creates a significant political and social backlash against all protesters, however peaceful, especially from people in untouched neighborhoods or rural areas.

-Even more unfortunately, most riots destroy the businesses and homes of a neighborhood of people of color.
+Even more unfortunately, most riots destroy the businesses and homes of neighborhoods of people of color.
 This further destabilizes and impoverishes the very cultures and communities that most need such businesses.
 And the damage can be long lasting.
 For example, after the major Watts Riot of 1965 in Los Angeles, and the Los Angeles Riots of 1992 after Rodney King's beating, decades have been required for businesses to return the neighborhood to its former vitality.

 How can unequal treatment be changed?